Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 Marine scenes and aquatic motifs— symbolic boat imagery, Malaga Island figures evoking Yoruban figures who govern waters, and cowries and other shells—constitute an African-influenced, marine sensibility in his work.
 Maine’s Malaga Island was once home to a mixed-race community, including many African Americans, from the mid-1800s until they were forcibly removed in 1912.

-The Minter-Harding co-authored book will, he says, “encompass all the themes we've highlighted in our collaborative journey over the years.
+The Minter-Harding co-authored book, he says, “encompasses all the themes we've highlighted in our collaborative journey over the years.
 It involves discussing the work, her writings, and pairing pieces together to create a walk-through of our collaboration.”

 Another project involves illustrating themes they have discussed.
 “I've realized that within my work, there are consistent elements: the human body or figure, which I often use as a metaphor; the representation of spirit through color and line; and the use of metaphor,” says Minter.